Best Gluten-Free Snacks for a Road Trip

 We never road trip without some fruit.
 It’s a great choice for staying healthy on the road and bridging the gap to your next meal.

+Fruit is my snack of choice for when I’m truly hungry and not just feeling snack-ish.
 And whole fruit is an excellent option for reducing waste since you won’t have to pack them in bags or containers.
+Or slice it up if that’s what you prefer.

 Great options include: